 Chickens eat raspberry crop leaves, and so they might peck on it even before it grows lush.
 While the plant is still growing, it’s best to put a fence around them to keep the chickens out.

 When it grows and fruits, you can get rid of the fences and let them peck their way!
-However, it’s important to keep an eye on them as they may overeat.
-Fruits like raspberries should be served in moderation and according to the recommended amount to avoid health issues in your flock
+However, it’s important to monitor their intake to ensure they do not overeat.
+Fruits like raspberries should be served in moderation and according to the recommended amount to avoid health issues in your flock.